ellennickles/code-your-way-s24/week2/README.md

 ### Part 4: Document

 - Write a blog post.
-Link to your sketches from Part 1 and Part 3 and output from Part 2.
+Link to your sketches from Parts 1 and 3 and the output from Part 2.
 - Same as last week: reflect on the discoveries and challenges you encountered during the exercises.
 What graphic or animation effects are most pleasing to